varletjs/varlet-ute/docs/home.en-US.md

 ### Intro

-Varlet UTE is a theme editing tool based on `VARLET` and maintained by the community team.
+Varlet UI theme editor is a theme editing tool based on `VARLET` and maintained by the community team.

 ### Features